Table of Contents

-In 2024, Cox Media Group materials promoted something they called “Active Listening.”
+In 2024, Cox Media Group (CMG) promoted something they called “Active Listening.”
 After news outlets reported on their marketing materials, Google removed CMG from its partner program, and Meta and Amazon publicly distanced themselves.
 CMG later issued a statement denying that it “listened” to consumers through their devices.

 It’s one of the highest-profile recent examples of a company claiming microphone-based targeting.
 But public reporting hasn’t produced clear, independent proof of widespread covert recording for ads.